-The UAE court can only consider a pre-nuptial agreement during the process of divorce therefore to ensure that the court enforces the agreement during a divorce will depend on the court.
-However, there are various factors which can be shown to proof that the pre-nuptial was properly executed, one such example would be to show that parties have mutual agreed to enter into the agreement without any due coercion and with full knowledge of its terms.
+The UAE court can only consider a pre-nuptial agreement during the process of divorce.
+Therefore to ensure that the court enforces the agreement during divorce proceedings, there are various factors which can be shown to prove that the pre-nuptial agreement was properly executed, one such example would be to show that parties have mutually agreed to enter into the pre-nuptial agreement without any due coercion and with full knowledge of its terms.

-Unlike any other form of agreement, preparing a pre-nuptial should be drafted keeping in mind the importance of marriage and consider matrimonial aspect of the family prior to and following divorce.
+Unlike any other form of agreement, a pre-nuptial agreement should be drafted keeping in mind the importance of marriage and consider matrimonial and financial aspects of the family prior to and following divorce.

 Parties should be made aware of the pros and cons of entering into a pre-nuptial agreement since there is always an emotional element attached to such an undertaking.
-Looking on the safe side preparing a pre-nuptial agreement can eliminate a considerable amount of confusion if the spouses feel that their rights and interest will be withered.
-The spouses can ensure that they have define their role through the marriage this can eliminate most of the arguments.
-Moreover, the spouses can allocate their desired financials through defining pre-hand before the marriage.
+Looking on the safe side, preparing a pre-nuptial agreement can eliminate a considerable amount of confusion if the spouses feel that their rights and interests will be at risk.
+The spouses can ensure that they have defined their role throughout the marriage, which may reduce most of the future arguments.
+Moreover, the spouses can allocate their desired financials through defining pre-hand such allocation before the marriage.

-The husband and wife who are preparing to marry should also be aware that such an agreement can result in a loss of love and affection between the parties if they are not carefully guided by adept professionals and emotionally prepared, as one might feel that they are merely entering into an agreement rather than a marital relationship, this can be have a negative effect towards the marriage as well as loss of trust between the parties involved.
+The husband and wife who are preparing to marry should also be aware that such an agreement may result in a loss of love and affection between the parties if they are not carefully guided by adept professionals and emotionally prepared, as one might feel that they are merely entering into an agreement rather than a marital relationship, this can have a negative effect towards the marriage as well as loss of trust between the parties involved.